Reciprocal teaching: Role of reading strategies

 This trigger can be anything from an unacceptable accumulation of unknown concepts to an expectation that has not been fulfilled by the text.
 Whatever the trigger, proficient readers react to a comprehension breakdown by using a number of strategies in a planned, deliberate manner.
 These "fix-up" strategies range from simply slowing down the rate of reading or decoding, to re-reading, to consciously summarizing the material.
-Once the strategy (or strategies) has helped to restore meaning in the text, the successful reader can proceed again without conscious use of the strategy (Palincsar & Brown).
+Once the strategy (or strategies) has helped to restore meaning in the text, the successful reader can proceed again without conscious use of the strategy.

-All readers—no matter how skilled—occasionally reach cognitive failure when reading texts that are challenging, unfamiliar, or "inconsiderate"—i.e. structured or written in an unusual manner (Garner, 1992; Wade, 2001).
+All readers—no matter how skilled—occasionally reach cognitive failure when reading texts that are challenging, unfamiliar, or "inconsiderate"—i.e. structured or written in an unusual manner.
 Poor readers, on the other hand, do not demonstrate the same reaction when comprehension failure occurs.
 Some simply do not recognize the triggers that signal comprehension breakdown.
 Others are conscious that they do not understand the text, but do not have or are unable to employ strategies that help.
-Some use maladaptive strategies (such as avoidance) that do not aid in comprehension (Garner, 1992).
-Mayer notes in his paper on Learning Strategies that reciprocal teaching can help even novice learners become more adept at utilizing learning strategies and furthering their understanding of a subject (1996).
-Mayer also notes that the reciprocal teaching process gives the students the chance to learn more by having the teachers as role models, and that the reciprocal teaching process gives beginners in an academic field a chance to learn from the experts by taking turns leading the class (Mayer, 1996).
+Some use maladaptive strategies (such as avoidance) that do not aid in comprehension.
+Mayer notes in his paper on Learning Strategies that reciprocal teaching can help even novice learners become more adept at utilizing learning strategies and furthering their understanding of a subject.
+Mayer also notes that the reciprocal teaching process gives the students the chance to learn more by having the teachers as role models, and that the reciprocal teaching process gives beginners in an academic field a chance to learn from the experts by taking turns leading the class.

 Strategies

-Approaching the problem from the perspective of Cognitive Strategy Instruction (Slater & Horstman, 2002), reciprocal teaching attempts to train students in specific and discrete strategies to prevent cognitive failure during reading.
-Palincsar and Brown (1984) identified four basic strategies that may help students recognize and react to signs of comprehension breakdown: Questioning, Clarifying, Summarizing, and Predicting.
-These strategies serve dual purposes of being both comprehension-fostering and comprehension-monitoring; that is, they are thought to enhance comprehension while at the same time affording students the opportunity to check whether it is occurring.
-The leader follows these four steps in this specific order:
+Reciprocal teaching, a cognitive strategy instruction approach introduced by Palincsar and Brown, offers a structured framework for guiding students through comprehension processes during reading.
+This approach aims to equip students with specific strategies to prevent cognitive failure and enhance comprehension.
+The four fundamental strategies identified by Palincsar and Brown are: